ory/sdk/clients/client/ruby/docs/IdentityApi.md

 api_instance = OryClient::IdentityApi.new
 id = 'id_example' # String | ID must be set to the ID of identity you want to get opts = {
-  include_credential: ['inner_example'] # Array<String> | Include Credentials in Response  Currently, only `oidc` is supported.
-This will return the initial OAuth 2.0 Access, Refresh and (optionally) OpenID Connect ID Token.
+  include_credential: ['password'] # Array<String> | Include Credentials in Response  Include any credential, for example `password` or `oidc`, in the response.
+When set to `oidc`, This will return the initial OAuth 2.0 Access Token, OAuth 2.0 Refresh Token and the OpenID Connect ID Token if available.
 }

 begin